hturnbull93/portfolio/README.md

 As there is now a form, removed the link to email, and the corresponding test.

+Wrote a test that the Navbar renders a link to contact.
+Red.

+- Added a link to the contact page.

+Green.

 ### To Do

 - Consider different images for facebook.